• Skip to primary navigation

 Description

-A quick curried chicken soup recipe, packed with flavor and enough chicken, spinach and rice noodles to make a whole meal.
+A quick Thai curried chicken soup recipe - spicy, packed with flavor, and full of enough chicken, spinach and rice noodles to make a whole meal.

 Ingredients